Bus passenger journeys in England quarterly figures.

 The complete set of data local bus passenger journeys is available.

-Since year ending March 2009, passenger journeys have remained broadly flat, with continued growth in London offsetting a gradual decline in passenger numbers outside London.
+Since 2008 to 2009, passenger journeys have remained broadly flat, with continued growth in London offsetting a gradual decline in passenger numbers outside London.

-There was a 0.5% decrease in the latest quarter when compared with the same quarter in 2013 to 2014.
-Bus passenger journeys increased in London (0.5%) but decreased in metropolitan areas (-2.3%) and non metropolitan areas (-0.9%).
+There was a 0.5% decrease in the latest quarter when compared with the same quarter in 2014 to 2015.
+Bus passenger journeys were flat in London (0%) but decreased in metropolitan areas (-1.4%) and non-metropolitan areas (-0.5%).

 Quarterly estimates are based on a panel of the 18 largest non metropolitan operators, Passenger Transport Executives (for metropolitan areas) and Transport for London (TfL).
 The panel covers over 90% of the journeys made in Great Britain.
 Data from the quarterly panel is scaled to annual figures from the department’s main annual survey of 500 PSV operators, and figures are then seasonally adjusted.
 More information is in the guidance notes (see link in related information below).